moderndatacompany/dataos.info/docs/resources/stacks/flare/creating_flare_jobs.md

 To run a Flare Workflow, you need depots addressing both source and sink systems to read and write data.
 If you already have a depot created you can proceed to the next step.
 You can take help from the Metis to explore the datasets within various depots.

-To get the list of `depots`, created by all the DataOS users, run the below command in the CLI
+To get the list of `depots`, created by all the DataOS users, run the command below in the CLI.

 ```shell
 dataos-ctl get -t depot -a